As ratified by the Governing Council on 20-07-2018

 11 Alteration to the Rules of the Society:

 The Council may make alterations to the rules (Constitution), but additions/removals/alterations may not take effect until ratified at a Special General Meeting convened for the purpose.

 12 General Meetings:

-12.1 An Annual General Meeting (AGM) of the Society shall be held in every year on a Monday of May prior to the Presidents Day celebrations (or such other date as shall be specified by the Council), and will:
+12.1 An Annual General Meeting (AGM) of the Society may be held on a date specified by the Council), and will:

 12.2 Receive and if approved adopt a statement of the Society’s accounts to the end of the preceding year.